mhpaler/ets/docs/js-client-quickstart.md

 Again there's a lot going on here, and to get a handle on things it would be best to have a look at the [applyTags Hardhat Task](../packages/contracts/tasks/applyTags.js) which is well documented.

 A few things to point out.
 First off, note that the only thing that changed between the two calls is the `--tags` argument.
 Had any of the other arguments changed, a new tagging record would have been created.
-This is because a tagging record id is a [composite key](./backend-api/ETS.md#computetaggingrecordidfromrawinput) made up of targetId+recordType+publisher+tagger.
+This is because a tagging record id is a [composite key](./backend-api/ETS.md#computetaggingrecordidfromrawinput) made up of targetId+recordType+relayer+tagger.

 The other thing to note is even though five tags were passed in, "#Uniswap" already existed in the tagging record, and ETS respects that, therefore only four tag(s) were appended to the record.